 Effective January 1, 1996, the Legislature authorized TRSL to establish an Initial Lump-Sum Benefit (ILSB) program.
-The ILSB is available to members who have not participated in DROP and who elect the maximum benefit, option 2 benefit, option 2A benefit, option 3A benefit, option 4A benefit.
-The ILSB program provides both a one-time, single-sum payment of up to 36 months of the maximum regular monthly retirement benefit and a reduced monthly retirement benefit for life.
+The ILSB is available to members who have not participated in DROP and who elect the maximum benefit, option 2 benefit, option 2A benefit, option 3 benefit, option 3A benefit, option 4 benefit, or option 4A benefit.
+The ILSB program provides both a one-time, single sum payment of up to 36 months of the maximum regular monthly retirement benefit and a reduced monthly retirement benefit for life.
 Interest credited and payments from the ILSB account are made in accordance with La.
-R.S.11:789(A)(1).
+R.S.
+11:789(A)(1).

-Membership, disbursements, and reserve balances for the DROP and ILSB programs for the fiscal years ended June 30, 2023 and 2022 are as follows:
+Membership, disbursements, and reserve balances for the DROP and ILSB programs for the fiscal years ended June 30, 2024 and 2023 are as follows: